 Abstract Classes in Python

-An Abstract Class is a class that is specifically defined to lay a foundation for other classes that exhibits a common behaviour or similar characteristics.
+An Abstract Class is a class that is specifically defined to lay a foundation for other classes that exhibit a common behaviour or similar characteristics.
 It is primarily used only as a base class for inheritance.

 An Abstract Class is an incomplete class, users are not allowed to create its objects.
 To use such a class, programmers must derive it keeping in mind that they would only be either using or overriding the features specified in that class.